Egit90/rust_notes/src/semicolons.md

 };
 ```

-➡️ skinnt arrrow -> waht the function is returnning
+➡️ skinny arrow -> what the function is returning

 ```
 // 8 without the semicolons means return 8